documentnode/documentnode.io/release-notes/relnotes-1.3.11.md

 ## Miscellaneous Improvements & Fixes

 * Improved the font style of text editor line numbers
-* In Editor-only mode, use the same colour of text editor background in the window title bar on macOS
+* In Editor-only mode, use the same color of text editor background in the window title bar on macOS
 * Don't empty folders in the docs navigation, Table of Contents, and listing page blocks
 * Improved text editor performance while typing
 * Improved the moving operation by drag-and-drop on the projects tree